 How does remote learning work?

 It is essential that students are prepared and ready for any online lessons which are required in the school year.
+Teachers will use email, Google Classroom or Google Meet to set lessons which are aligned with the usual school curriculum.
+Some adaptations may need to be made for practical subjects like PE.
+Lessons will follow the same timings as the usual school day.
 We expect students to engage fully in lessons and they should:

 - Keep their cameras on and be muted (unless they are asked to unmute their microphones)

 - Use the group chat to contribute and ask questions

 - Focus on the lesson and not be distracted

 - Complete set work to given deadlines

 - Stick to the timings and routines of the normal school day

 We recommend that students choose a place to work that is quiet and free from the traffic of others while they are online.
 Research suggests that facing a wall is better than looking out of a window.
 Students should make sure that IT equipment is fully charged and that they are prepared for a good day's work!